School Governance

 - governance and policy-making support, particularly around child safety

-The PMSA is run by a board which comprises 13 members.
-Up to five PMSA Board members are each appointed by the Presbyterian Church and the Uniting Church and up to three are directly appointed by the PMSA Board.
-The PMSA Board is supported by three committees, a School Council for each of the schools and the PMSA corporate office.
+The PMSA is governed by a Board which comprises of up to 8 members.
+Three Board members are each appointed by the Presbyterian Church and the Uniting Church and up to two members are directly appointed by the PMSA Board.
+Each Board member is a volunteer and holds office for three years.

-The School Principal reports to the School Council and is responsible for the daily operations of the school.
+The School Principal reports to the PMSA CEO and is responsible for the daily operations of the school.

-The current Sunshine Coast Grammar School Council members are:
+The current Sunshine Coast Grammar School Advisory Council members are:

 Emeritus Professor Jennifer Radbourne (Chairperson)